Flexible Finance Options - Buy Now Pay Later (6 months Deferred Payments)Find Out More

 While they might mimic the appearance of solid-wood doors, composite doors will not warp in the same way.
 Warping occurs when a length of wood is exposed to changes in moisture and temperature over a long period of time – causing it to expand and contract according to the grain.
 Since a composite door is made from a mix of materials, this warping is almost entirely negated – which means that gaps won’t form around the edge of the door, and that cold draughts won’t find their way in.

+So, what is the difference between upvc and composite doors?
 While composite doors might command a higher price than their rivals, it’s worth bearing in mind that the energy savings they confer, and the reduced risk of burglary, might offset that price in the long-term.
 It’s also worth considering the effect an attractive, composite door might have on the price of your property should you come to sell – if you’re leading would-be buyers through a door that looks fantastic and feels sturdy, you might find them far more willing to splash out!
-Stormclad provides a wide range of doors, windows, and conservatories to homeowners in the East Midlands, so why not contact us today?
+Stormclad provides a wide range of doors, windows, and conservatories to homeowners in the East Midlands, so why not contact us today for a free quote?